Updated: Sep 21

 New York State Bird - Eastern Bluebird

 The state bird of New York is the Eastern Bluebird.
-This is a good selection, however, Missouri is going to keep this thrush in our list, so we need a new bird for New York.
+This is a good selection.
+However, Missouri is going to keep this thrush on our list, so we need a new bird for New York.

 New York Proposed State Bird: American Woodcock